turahe/react-rough-notation/README.md

 </RoughNotation>
 ```

-### Props
+#### Props

-Any unlisted prop will be pass to the component so you can use any react prop to handle interactions or styling.
+Any unlisted prop will be passed to the component, so you can use any React prop to handle interactions or styling.

 | name                | type                                                             | default              | description                                                                                                                                                                                                                                                                                  |
 | ------------------- | ---------------------------------------------------------------- | -------------------- | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |